kaurharmanjot857-code/Induction/README.md

 ---

-##  Harpreet Kaur Grewal – HOD of Applied Sciences
+##  Harpreet Kaur
+Grewal – HOD of Applied Sciences

+She also told us about the applied science department with the metaphor of airport where we have to shift from the plane of school to the plane of college

 **Harpreet Kaur Grewal** emphasized the importance of: